fernandolezama/fernandolezama.github.io/index.md

 ## NEWS
+* 22 September 2019: our paper "Multi-Objective Energy Bill Optimization Considering Demand Response in a Residential House" has been accepted for presentation at the 2020 T&D, April 20-23 2020, Chicago, IL, USA.

 * 25 April 2019: Program Committee for Mexican Congress of Artificial Intelligence COMIA 2019

 * 23 April 2019: Two papers accepted at GECCO2019